 These classes also add an extra, non-shadow-casting 'fill' light component which illuminates the interior of the fixture.
 This was useful for some cases like fluorescent ceiling lights - the fill light can illuminate back towards the cast source so that the actual shadow-casting light can remain a spotlight for performance reasons.

-The color and intensity of the fill effect are automatically derived from the color and intensity of the main light source.
-Some adjustment is necessary to prevent the fill on dim light sources from looking overblown, this was just hardcoded into the base class.
+The color and intensity of the fill effect are automatically derived from the color and intensity of the main light source, but some adjustment is necessary to prevent the fill on dim light sources from looking overblown.

 double ALightFixtureBase::GetFillCompIntensity()